Mijones22/davan690.github.io/_posts/2019-06-27-extracting-data-kmls.md

 A KMZ file is just a zipped KML file, possibly with associated embedded images, icons, etc. So any program that supports KMZ files internally unzips them to access their KML files.
 That may be a reason why many open source programs do not bother supporting KMZ once KML support is implemented: you just need to use an additional unzipping library of your choice, to convert the KMZ to KML.
 The linked posts give some JavaScript-based solutions for unzipping.

+## Extracting data from my-maps data

+I like the idea of sticking with this process so that "google" will manage the security of the data instead of any open-source tools with security issues.

+## Resources

 ## My notes